embeddedsystemsjimbo/AI_Fitness_Tracker_Python/README.md

 # AI_Fitness_Tracker_Python

 This Fitness Tracking app uses the Nutritionix API to determine the caloric output of exercises input in natural English text (See Figure1).
-Results are automatically saved to a registered Google Sheets document using the Sheety API (See Figure2).
+Results are automatically saved to registered Google Sheets document using the Sheety API (See Figure2).

 See the following links for more detail: